-Some i-Services of tour web site can record data directly on your web space such as visitors' comments added to your website pages with the Blog i-Service.
+Some i-Services of tour web site can record data directly on your web space such as visitors' comments added to your website pages with the User comments i-Service.
 The data information added by your visitors are only present in your web space, which means that in case of technical problems or a change of host provider these information will be lost unless you've previously saved them.

 TOWeb automatically backups and recovers data on your i-Services on your web space every time you are publishing your site or making a complete backup of your site but you can also retrieve these data at any time by clicking the button: Backup my i-Services data located in Setting > i-Services step.